cytoscape/cytoscape.js/CONTRIBUTING.md

 # Contributing to Cytoscape.js

-Cytoscape.js is an open source project, we greatly appreciate any and all contributions.
-Thank you for taking the time and effort to contribute!
+Cytoscape.js is an open source project, and we greatly appreciate any and all contributions.

-If you'd like to contribute code to Cytoscape.js but you're not sure exactly what you'd like to implement, take a look at our [current milestones](https://github.com/cytoscape/cytoscape.js/milestones) to see what features we have planned in future.
+If you'd like to contribute code to Cytoscape.js but you're not sure exactly what you'd like to implement, take a look at our [current milestones](https://github.com/cytoscape/cytoscape.js/milestones) to see what features we have planned in future --- or anything labelled [`help-wanted`](https://github.com/cytoscape/cytoscape.js/issues?q=is%3Aopen+is%3Aissue+label%3Ahelp-wanted).
 Of course, we also welcome your own ideas.

+Our goal is to make Cytoscape.js as comprehensive as possible.
+Thank you for taking the time and effort to contribute to help make that happen!

 ## Submitting issues